openshift/assisted-service/docs/hive-integration/README.md

 When the ISO is ready, an URL will be available in the CR.

+If booting hosts using [iPXE](https://github.com/openshift/assisted-service/blob/5d4d836747862f43fa2ec882e5871648bd12c780/docs/enhancements/ipxe-host-boot.md#ipxe-host-boot), the download URLs will be available in the CR.

 The InfraEnv reflects the image creation status through Conditions.

 More details on conditions is available [here](kube-api-conditions.md)